SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Elements/Working_with_elements/Adding_Elements/Serial_Connection.md

 # Serial connections

-For serial connections, specify the following connection settings:
+For serial connections, you can specify the following connection settings while creating or editing an element:

 - **Baud rate**: The baudrate specified in the manual of the device, e.g. *9600*.